Rulsky/cra-firebase/README.md

   1. Sets `BABEL_ENV` to production - a requirement of the react-app babel preset.
 It also saves a previous value and restores it in the end.
   2. Deletes CRA `build` directory, and files which cra-firebase generates.
   3. Runs CRA 'build' script.
-  4. Transpiles all code should go into firebase functions.
+  4. Transpiles all code that should go into firebase functions.
   5. Copies `index.html` content into `markup.js`.
   6. Deletes `build/index.html`.
 This is crucial to make SSR to work.
 Otherwise, firebase will ignore your rewrite rule.
   7. Copies dependencies from your root package.json into functions's
+  8. runs `npm i` inside functions dir
-  8. Sets `BABEL_ENV` to the original value.
+  9. Sets `BABEL_ENV` to the original value.

 # Serving firebase cloud functions locally
 run one of: